 MEI T-15 series

 T-15 series (and T-15S in particular) bears some resemblance to DN series, including the ultra-low profile, the bare assembly design, and the sealed contacts.
 Where DN series presses metal balls against concave contact surfaces, T-15S series presses a metal spring against the outside surfaces of the contacts.
-The simplified version of T15 uses bare conductive rubber to bridge the stationary contacts.

 The 1985 advertisement states: